momoka129/property_fee_app/README.md

 ### How to Run

-Since this is a local mock data project, all implemented functions can run without configuring a database!
+Since this project combines Firebase database with local mock data, all implemented functions can run with cloud data synchronization!

 ```bash
 flutter run